codebutler/farebot/README.md

 # FareBot

-View your remaining balance, recent trips, and other information from contactless public transit cards using your NFC-equipped Android phone!
+View your remaining balance, recent trips, and other information from contactless public transit cards using your NFC Android phone!

 ## Written By